 Hybrid contact lenses:

-Currently the only hybrid contact lens that we work with is called SynergEyes.
-These are quite unique as they have an RGP lens material in the center of the lens and surrounded with a soft lens material.
+Currently, the only hybrid contact lens that we work with is called SynergEyes.
+These are quite unique as they have an RGP lens material in the center of the lens and surrounded by a soft lens material.
 These are mainly fitted on patients who have keratoconus and other corneal problems.